In this article:

 I confess, I didn’t and it worked anyway.
 But then, my children only had quite mild attacks of thrush.

-You can kill the fungus by washing the products in hot water, boiling them, putting them in the microwave oven on full effect for 5 minutes or let them soak in 10% bleach.
+You can kill the fungus by washing the products in hot water, boiling them, or let them soak in 10% bleach.
 Just make sure to rinse anything put in bleach very thoroughly afterwards!

 Eat lactobacillus acidophilus